Fatimaxox/MSolutions/README.md

 1. **Automatic Lesion Segmentation**: Identifies and segments infected lesions.
 2. **MS Type Classification**: Classifies the type of MS (RRMS, SPMS, PPMS) and differentiates MS from other conditions such as brain tumors.

-### Collaborative Effort 🤝

-This project is a collaboration with the MS department at King Fahad Specialized Hospital (KFSH) and supervised by two consultants who helped address the problem and find suitable solutions.

 ## Technical Details 🔧

 ### Classification